syeo66/lensdb/README.md

 - **Find Similar Images**: Discover visually similar images by comparing embeddings — available in both CLI and web modes.
 - **Smart Duplicate Detection**: Images already in the database are automatically skipped.
 - **Reindex**: Rebuild indexes at any time without re-describing images — useful after switching embedding models.
+- **Cleanup**: Remove stale database entries for images that have been moved or deleted, with a live progress counter.
 - **Automatic Image Resizing**: Images are resized to 1000px on the longest side before being sent to the vision model, using Catmull-Rom interpolation for quality.
 - **Remote Ollama Support**: Connect to Ollama on any machine in your network.